aboerzel/Path-Planning/README.md

 * New calculated path in Cartesian coordinate system of the map

 ##### Method:
-Uses the HighwayDrivingBehavior to determine the current target -lane, -speed and -acceleration and calculates the next path points from it, to add to the last lane.
+Uses the [HighwayDrivingBehavior](src/HighwayDrivingBehavior.cpp) to determine the current target -lane, -speed and -acceleration and calculates the next path points from it.
+Then the last path will be extended by the new path points.

 For simplicity, the new lane points will be generated in the target lane in Frenet coordinates.
 These are first transformed into the Cartesian coordinate system of the map and then transferred to simplify the path calculation in the Cartesian coordinate system of the vehicle (translation + rotation).
 From the last two points of the previous lane and these new lane points, a spline curve is calculated that represents the smoothest possible transition from the old points to the new points.
 This ensures the smoothest possible movement when changing lanes.